fragro/nucl.io/README.md

 ### Sparks

 Seed Idea, Problem/Solution, Issue, or Community Goal.
 Whatever the users want to make it.
 Users can plug currency into sparks, which is then output to the actions that result from a spark.
 This incentivizes actions in the system and high quality sparks to attract funding and subsequent actions to earn that funding.
 Once actions have been completed the Spark's rank decreases as it's funding base depletes.

 Pushing currency into a Spark can only keep it afloat for a short period of time and the currency decays from the Spark with a small amount bleeding back into your account, however the taxes in that Spark do not return.
 This makes it important to invest in Sparks that are feasible

-This allows users to keep Sparks rolling and keep actions going, even if
+This allows users to keep Sparks rolling and keep actions going creating a more persistent mechanism for discourse.

+#### Simple Sparks

 * Content (Text, Videos, Images)
 * Class (Environmentalist, Anarcho-Socialist, Conservative)

-#### Spark functions and accessors:
+##### Spark functions and accessors:

 * Pump X Reps into Spark -> Remove X Reps from User
 * Comment on Spark

 Sparks are rated by the amount of money they have but there is also the equivalent of rising and new rankings for sparks that take into account other factors for viewing to allow new sparks to gain traction.

 ### Actions